0x7d8/NPM_WEB-SERVER/README.md

   proxy: true, // If enabled, alternate IPs will be shown
   body: {
     enabled: true, // Whether to enable recieving POST Bodies
-    maxSize: 20, // The Max POST Body Size in MB
+    maxSize: size(10).mb(), // Use Size helper to easily get byte count
-    message: 'Payload too large' // Message that gets sent if the Limit is exceeded }
+    message: 'Payload too large' // Message that gets sent if the Limit is exceeded }, httpCompression: {
+    enabled: true, // whether compressing of http bodies is enabled
+    disabledAlgorithms: ['br', 'deflate'] // algorithms to ignore for compression, in this case will only allow gzip }
 })